jellyfin/jellyfin.org/docs/general/networking/caddy.md

 }
 ```

-This WILL NOT automatically update your DNS records if you have a dynamic IP, and is only necessary for Automatic Let's Encrypt DNS-01 Challenge to work.
-This is strongly NOT recommended because of security reasons.
-Due to the way permissions work for most providers, ALL of your DNS records for this domain or even your account might get compromised in the event that this API Token leaks.
-If you are unable to use the HTTP-01 challenge, we recommend using an external tool to obtain the certificates, such as [acme.sh](https://github.com/acmesh-official/acme.sh).
+Please proceed with caution when using this option:
+- This will **NOT** automatically update your DNS records if you have a dynamic IP.
+- This is **only** necessary if you **cannot** open ports 80 and 443
+- Misconfiguration can lead to **compromised domains and/or accounts**.
+- API Tokens should only be granted the least permissions for the application to function.

 Please read [Let's Encrypt Documentation](https://letsencrypt.org/docs/challenge-types/) for more info.
 :::

 ## One-liners